 Btk is so specific to only certain moths and butterflies that it is an approved control product for use by certified organic gardeners.

 Minnesota first used Btk for gypsy moth in 1984.
-Since then, the state has treated 37 sites.
-Only one area has need to be retreated.
+Since then, the state has treated over 40 sites.
+Only one area has needed to be retreated.
 Why was a retreatment needed?
 It is likely the original treatment area was too small to eradicate all the gypsy moths.
 The MDA strives to find the right balance when drawing treatment areas.

 We do our very best to design our management blocks as small as possible yet large enough to avoid missing the population and having to conduct a second year of application.
 In addition, we want to treat the population as quickly as possible to avoid the population from expanding and thus resulting a much larger treatment area in following years.